Find out more information about our service

-When we receive your payment, we will send you a confirmation letter and unique addressed sticker within 10 working days.
+We will send you a confirmation letter and unique sticker after we have received your payment.

-The sticker needs to be placed on the rear of your brown bin.
-If you subscribe to more than one bin you will receive a sticker for each bin.
-A new sticker will be sent to you every year once you have paid your subscription.
+The sticker needs to be put on the rear of your brown bin.
+If you subscribe to more than one bin you will receive a sticker for each.

 Please place your bin out before 7am on collection day.
-The handle needs to face the road and your subscription sticker clearly visible.
+The handle needs to face the road and the subscription sticker must be clearly visible.